clement-dsvs/BoostedArt/README.md

 There are many improvements to come, but we still lack the knowledge - and the time - to implement them.

-Among the options being considered are, for example :

-¤ Pack to change the visual of the site
+Among the options being considered are, for example : A optional bundle to change the visual of the website, a promotion page where you could find bundles in said promotion, and a dark mode for those who prefer a darker design.
-¤ Page " Promotion "
-¤ Dark mode